 If you have a garden or even just some pots, gardening can be a great educational activity for kids.
 Teach them how to plant seeds, water them, and watch them grow.
 You can also introduce them to the concept of different plants and the importance of the environment.

-• Skills Developed: Responsibility, patience, environmental awareness.
+- Skills Developed: Responsibility, patience, and environmental awareness.

 7. Puzzle Solving and Board Games